 - Be consistent with your measuring.
 If you need to, write down exactly where you measured so that you remember each time you do it.

-When you’re done, keep track of your major stats on The Healthy Mummy free member tracking page or in The Healthy Mummy App.
+When you’re done, keep track of your major stats in The Healthy Mummy App.

 Place one end of the tape measure at the fullest part of your breast, which is usually your nipple.
 Wrap the rest of the tape around your back and under your arms to join back up.